Cghlewis/crystal_site/content/blog/joins/index.markdown

 ## Combining joins

 In large research studies, it is common to combine horizontal and vertical joins.
-Take for instance a study that collects two waves of a teacher questionnaire, across two time points, for two cohorts.
-This data can be combined in many ways depending on your needs (e.g., storage needs, sharing needs, analysis needs).
+Take for instance a study that collects two waves of a teacher questionnaire, for two cohorts.

 <div class="figure" style="text-align: center">
 <img src="img/fig13.PNG" alt="Example datasets" width="660" />
 <p class="caption">Figure 14: Example datasets</p>
 </div>

+This data can be combined in many ways depending on your needs.
 One way we could combine this data might be
 - First, horizontally join within cohort.
 Here I am choosing to do a full join.
 - Then, append the cohorts.